strubell/11-767/labs/lab4/lab4-report.md

 - [DistilBERT](https://arxiv.org/pdf/1910.01108.pdf)

 DistillBERT is a smaller transformer-based model trained through knowledge distillation from BERT.
 It is trained with a combination of three different losses: distillation loss, masked LM loss, and cosine embedding loss.
 The model ends up to be 40% smaller than a BERT model, while  retaining 97% of its language understanding capabilities and being 60% faster.
 DistillBERT provides a smaller, faster and lighter model suitable for on-device computations.
-In our project, we will compare our iterative layer instatiation method to DistillBERT as an alternative on-device solution with zero loss in performance but higher latency.
+In our project, we will compare our iterative ayer instatiation method to DistillBERT as an alternative on-device solution with zero loss in performance but higher latency.

 - [DeeBERT](https://aclanthology.org/2020.acl-main.204.pdf)